‹ Back to Insights

 Adhesively Bonded Structures Require a Different Mindset

-The entirety of the manufacturing process has to be seen as an adhesion process.
+The entire manufacturing process has to be seen as an adhesion process.
 The steps in the manufacturing process are not isolated.
 There is opportunity all throughout, at every Critical Control Point, for contamination that could be detrimental to adhesively bonded structures to be introduced or for a part to be insufficiently cleaned.
-Each step has a possibility to affect the outcomes of the adhesion process.
+Each step has the potential to affect the outcomes of the adhesion process.

 Here's a modified version of the flowchart above that shows a couple of foundational changes that are implemented when a production process becomes an adhesion process: